ThomasGreiner/languages/README.md

 1. Factorial of n
 2. n-th number in the Fibonacci sequence
-3. content length of a local file
+3. content length of a local file: [data/file.txt](data/file.txt)
-4. content length of a remote file
+4. content length of a remote file: [https://example.com/](https://example.com/)

 ## Expected output